Strategic Research Development

 33 W. 11th Avenue, Room 309C, Columbus, OH 43201

-Laurie manages the day-to-day activities of the PDO.
+Laurie manages the day-to-day activities of the RDO.
 She maintains records and statistics, coordinates proposal review teams, schedules meetings, organizes events, prepares outreach materials and attends meetings to capture key takeaways and next steps.
 She previously served as advancement coordinator for the College of Engineering and held positions at the Ohio Department of Commerce.

 33 W. 11th Avenue, Room 311G, Columbus, OH 43201

-Kasandra Dalton joined the Proposal Development Office as a Program Assistant in January, 2018.
+Kasandra Dalton joined the Research Development Office as a Program Assistant in January, 2018.
 She provides administrative support to the office through strategic research and analysis, tracking proposals, meeting organization, and office management.
 Prior to this position, she supported the office through a student assistant position.

 Kasandra earned her B.S. in International Studies and Political Science from The Ohio State University in December, 2017.